TheWidlarzGroup/react-native-video/README.md

 Platforms: all

 #### reportBandwidth
-Determine whether to generate onBandwidthUpdate events.
+Determine whether to generate onBandwidthUpdate and onStreamBandwidthUpdate events.
 This is needed due to the high frequency of these events on ExoPlayer.

-* **false (default)** - Don't generate onBandwidthUpdate events
+* **false (default)** - Don't generate onBandwidthUpdate and onStreamBandwidthUpdate events
-* **true** - Generate onBandwidthUpdate events
+* **true** - Generate onBandwidthUpdate and onStreamBandwidthUpdate events

 Platforms: Android ExoPlayer